How federal laws set the baseline for women’s health, safety, and access

 Wherever you fall on the action continuum—vocal, steady, or still finding your lane—there’s a place for you here.

 Information spreads through everyday sharing.
-Post a WRDI Project summary, map, or dashboard on social media that helped you understand something new.
+Post a WRDI summary, map, or dashboard on social media that helped you understand something new.
 Share an article with a friend via email.
 Forward a newsletter.
 Each small share builds collective awareness—and that’s where change begins.

 Understanding grows when we talk about what’s happening.
 Start a discussion in your book club, workplace, or faith community.
 You don’t need to have all the answers—just a willingness to learn together.